angulardart/angular/doc/generated_code.md

 ## `initReflector`

-A closed-world graph all imported files (that are not `deferred`) that have generated code (`.template.dart`).
+A closed-world graph of all imported files (that are not `deferred`) that have generated code (`.template.dart`).
 This is used to prime a behind-the-scenes mapping of `Type` -> _metadata_, which in turn is used for some legacy APIs in AngularDart (`ReflectiveInjector`, `DynamicComponentLoader`).